Every Organization Needs a Budget

-The fiscal year of an organization is set in the by-laws and it serves as the time frame in which all of the organization’s financial transactions occur.
+The fiscal year of an organization is set in the bylaws and it serves as the time frame in which all of the organization’s financial transactions occur.
 Typically lasting 12 months, the fiscal year need not align with the calendar year.
 Instead, the dates that your organization selects should take into account three things: 1) dates of the museum’s programs, including moments of high traffic and low traffic with visitation; 2) the fiscal year of the primary funding source for your organization; and 3) opportunities for fiscal review, typically during low traffic times in your calendar.
 For example, if your organization experiences the highest traffic during the spring and summer, performing a fiscal review during the fall or winter makes the most sense.
 A fiscal calendar such as this one could be October 1 to September 30th.
-If your museum receives its operating budget from your county, you may want to use their fiscal year even if you are not a government unit.
+If your museum receives its operating budget from your county, you may want to use its fiscal year even if you are not a government unit.

 Preparing and Finalizing the Budget

 After establishing the dates for your fiscal year, preparing the budget is the next step.
 Begin by reviewing budgets from previous years to see where and when the money was spent.
 Think about what your past year’s activities looked like and create a set of priorities for what you want to do in the coming year.
 Your budget should reflect your mission statement and strategic plan; these documents state your organization’s priorities for the next few years and can serve as a guideline for apportioning money.